Laurel Park Incorporated: Superfund status

 The site was elevated to top Superfund priority status in 1983 after an initial investigation by the CT DEP found that dioxin was in the soil.

 Cleanup

 There has been a significant amount of community concern and interest in the site since the early years of landfill operations when open burning occurred.
 An organized citizens group was very active in the 1980s and played a role in the final landfill closure.

 A leachate system was built in 1987, but not hooked up to the municipal water system until 1989, causing leachate to overflow into a stream into the brook behind Andrew Avenue Elementary School.

-In 1997 the landfill was finally capped, and in 1998 the leachate system upgraded.
+In 1997 the landfill was finally capped, and in 1998 the leachate system was upgraded.